KatePR/Charlies_Perch/README.md

 This is a website developed using Visual Studio 2015.
 The different languages and markup languages used in this project include C#, HTML, CSS, and JQuery.
 There is also a SQL database that stores user login information.
-For this project, I, along with other students, had to create our own webstie for a figurative restaurant.
+For this project, I, along with other students, had to create our own website for a figurative restaurant.

 # Project Requirements based on Iterations